 High School seniors this one’s for you.

 Seniors who are planning to attend a college or university are eligible.

-Deadline for submission is August 1, 2017.
+Deadline for submission is July 1, 2018.